Tuesday, March 12, 2013

 Women?
 Is Mr. Debonair polygamous?

 Perish the thought.
-There is only one woman - nay, lady - for Mr. Debonair, and that would be, of course, the redoubtable She Who Must Be Obeyed.
+There is only one woman - nay, lady - for Mr. Debonair, and that would be, of course, the redoubtable Ms. Dee.

 No: I speak of my collection of various creams and soaps, all devoted exclusively to the daily ritual of rasage, the scraping of little bitty hairs from where they grow on my face.
 It’s my Shaving Cream Seraglio, and every day I get to decide which of its occupants will grace my Facial Follicles.